Data science in Agrifood AVANS/HAS

 The grade for the course Data Science in Agrifood will consist of several parts.

-- Grade for domain knowledge and data science application (40%)
+- Grade for article on agrifood domain knowledge (20%)

-For each of these three grades, there is a threshold grade of 4.0.
+For the project there is a threshold grade of 5.5.

 For more information about this or other minors offered by Avans Academy of Applies Sciences, click here to check our minormagazine